Heartburn Treatment in Downers Grove, IL

 Occasional heartburn is common in adults and should not cause alarm.
 Heartburn is caused by an irritation in the esophagus by stomach acid.
 Despite its name, heartburn has nothing to do with the heart.
 Seeking medical care for heartburn should be considered when heartburn is more frequent and interferes with a person’s daily life.

-At Digestive Health Services, our board-certified gastroenterologist specialize in helping you discover the best treatment for your heartburn.
+At Digestive Health Services, our board-certified gastroenterologists in Downers Grove specialize in helping you discover the best treatment for your heartburn.
 They will take the time to provide you with a comprehensive diagnosis to determine the best treatment for you and your lifestyle.
-For more information, contact our office in Downers Grove, IL at 630-434-9312 and schedule an appointment today!
+For more information, contact our gastroenterology clinic in Downers Grove, IL at 630-434-9312 and schedule an appointment today!

 Symptoms of Heartburn